SarahKugelmas/PingDelayStudy/README.md

 # PingDelayStudy
-Study of ping delay in varying websites using
+Study of ping delay in varying websites using Python script<br />
+Uses a list of website addresses with significantly varying popularities